sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ## Closing Thoughts

-The journey from BOW → TF-IDF → Word2Vec → GloVe → FastText → Transformer → BERT → GPT-1 is the story of how machines learned to understand and generate language — one limitation fixed at a time.
+The journey from BOW → TF-IDF → Word2Vec → GloVe → FastText → Transformer → BERT → GPT-1 is the story of how machines learned to understand and generate language, one limitation fixed at a time.
 GPT-1 was the origin story of ChatGPT.
-The seed was planted in 2018 with 7,000 books and one simple question — what if one model could do everything?
+The seed was planted in 2018 with 7,000 books and one simple question, "***What if one model could do everything?***"

 ---